-Assistant Coach Debbie Ferguson-McKenzie enters her third season at the University of Houston after joining the program a year ago.
+Assistant Coach Debbie Ferguson-McKenzie enters her fourth season at the University of Houston after joining the program in 2014-15.

 “When Seun Adigun stepped down to pursue other career opportunities, I felt we needed a person with the caliber of Olympic experience that already exists on our staff as a role model for our women,” Burrell said.
 “Debbie Ferguson-McKenzie provides that and then some.”

 Ferguson-McKenzie had an immediate impact on the squad, and led sophomore Bria Carter to an American Athletic Conference Individual Championship in the 60m dash during the indoor season.